engelhardtnick/git-prepare-commit--msg-hook-argument-issue/README.md

  `message` to the `prepare-commit-msg` hook.

  ## Usage
+ 1. Copy or link `prepare-commit-msg` to this repositories' `./git/hooks/prepare-commit-msg`
- Simply run `run-demonstration.sh` and follow the on-screen directions.
+ 1. Run `run-demonstration.sh` and follow the on-screen directions.